guillierf/VIC-TUTORIAL/README.md

 <img src="images/image5.png" width="70%">

 Note: as you can see on this ESXi cluster, we have already deployed a VM named 'docker client photon OS'.

-The purposes of this VM are:

-* run the vic-machine utility
-* run docker commands against VCH
+This VM is intended to run the vic-machine utility and to run docker commands against VCH.